MicrosoftDocs/windows-itpro-docs/windows/keep-secure/credential-guard.md

 **To enable Kerberos armoring for restricting domain users to specific domain-joined devices**

--   Users need to be in domains which are Windows Server 2012 R2 or higher
+-   Users need to be in domains which are running Windows Server 2012 R2 or higher
 -   All the domain controllers in these domains must be configured to support Kerberos armoring.
 Set the **KDC support for claims, compound authentication, and Kerberos armoring** Group Policy setting to either **Supported** or **Always provide claims**.
 -   All the devices with Credential Guard which the users will be restricted to must be configured to support Kerberos armoring.
 Enable the **Kerberos client support for claims, compound authentication and Kerberos armoring** Group Policy settings under **Computer Configuration** -&gt; **Administrative Templates** -&gt; **System** -&gt; **Kerberos**.